bjuppa/fluent-form/README.md

 ### Add form controls
 The first control on a form (or other container) is added with one of the `containing...Block()` methods, for example `containingInputBlock($name, $type = 'text')`.
-This call will return the new block so you can chain any methods modifying the block directly afterwards.
+This call will return the new block so you can chain any methods modifying that new block directly afterwards.

 Subsequent controls are added after another control block using the `followedBy...Block()` methods, for example `followedByInputBlock($name, $type = 'text')`.

-#### Block types available and their parameters:
+#### Block types and their parameters:
 - `...InputBlock($name, $type = 'text')`
 - `...PasswordBlock($name = 'password')`
 - `...SelectBlock($name, $options = null)`